menu

 Another notable thing is that Navajo Dam is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Navajo Dam’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Navajo Dam’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small town, Navajo Dam doesn't have a public transportation system that people use for their commute.
+Navajo Dam is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The overall education level of Navajo Dam citizens is substantially higher than the typical US community, as 29.68% of adults in Navajo Dam have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Navajo Dam citizens is substantially higher than the typical US community, as 29.64% of adults in Navajo Dam have at least a bachelor's degree.

-The per capita income in Navajo Dam in 2018 was $34,055, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
-This equates to an annual income of $136,220 for a family of four.
-However, Navajo Dam contains both very wealthy and poor people as well.
+The per capita income in Navajo Dam in 2018 was $31,930, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
+This equates to an annual income of $127,720 for a family of four.

 Navajo Dam is an extremely ethnically-diverse town.
 The people who call Navajo Dam home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Navajo Dam, accounting for 58.47% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Navajo Dam, accounting for 67.27% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Navajo Dam residents report their race to be White, followed by Native American.
-Important ancestries of people in Navajo Dam include German, Scottish, English, European, and French.
+Important ancestries of people in Navajo Dam include German, European, French, English, and Yugoslavian.

 The most common language spoken in Navajo Dam is English.
 Other important languages spoken here include Spanish and Navajo.